Congressional District # 5

-The site consists of three separate areas where Norman Poer and Michael Coleman received and stored about 275 drums of solvents and paint resins from 1973 until 1983.
-The owners planned to blend these materials into low-quality paint for bridges and barns.
+The Poer Farm site consisted of three separate areas where Norman Poer and Michael Coleman received and stored about 275 55-gallon drums of waste solvents and paint resins from 1973 until 1983.
+Poer and Coleman had planned to blend these materials into a low-quality paint for painting area bridges and barns.
 They abandoned the project and left the 55-gallon drums containing the paints and solvents on the site.

-The United States Environmental Protection Agency (EPA) inspected the site and found that the drums were leaking and that vegetation surrounding the area was damaged.
-EPA analyzed the drums and surrounding soils and found the soil to be contaminated with volatile organic compounds (VOCs) and heavy metals derived from the paint materials in the drums.
+The United States Environmental Protection Agency (EPA) inspected the site in 1983 and found that the drums were leaking and that the vegetation surrounding the area was damaged.
+EPA analyzed the drum contents and surrounding soils and found the soil to be contaminated with volatile organic compounds (VOCs) and heavy metals derived from the paint materials in the drums.
 As a result, EPA proposed to place the Poer Farm site on the National Priorities List (NPL) in September 1983.

 Threats and ContaminantsSoil at the Poer Farm site contained VOCs, including toluene, xylene, and ethyl benzene, and heavy metals such as cadmium, arsenic, and lead.
-EPA sampled the entire site following the emergency cleanup actions (see Cleanup Progress) and found no significant levels of contamination that could pose a threat to the environment.
-Therefore, people living near the site are no longer at risk from exposure to hazardous chemicals.
+EPA sampled the entire site following its emergency cleanup action (see Cleanup Progress) and found no significant levels of contamination remained that could pose a threat to human health or the environment.
+Therefore, people living near the site are not at risk from exposure to hazardous chemicals.

-In 1985, the site potentially responsible party (PRP) signed a consent order with EPA and the Indiana Department of Environmental Management (IDEM) agreeing to reimburse EPA for the emergency response action costs that had been taken at the site and for costs to evaluate whether additional site contamination remained.
-Based on the results of a 1985 EPA study and a 1988 study conducted by the site PRP, EPA determined that the removal and disposal of wastes in 1983 had eliminated the threat posed by the site and no further cleanup actions were necessary.
+In 1985, the site potentially responsible party (PRP) signed a consent order with EPA and the Indiana Department of Environmental Management (IDEM) in which it agreed to reimburse EPA for its emergency response action costs and for oversight costs to evaluate whether residual contamination remained.
+Based on the results of a 1985 EPA study and a 1988 study conducted by the site PRP, EPA determined that its removal and disposal of wastes conducted in 1983 had eliminated the health threats posed by the site and that no further cleanup actions were warranted.

 ContactsRemedial Project Manager, U.S. EPA